ahfat/kubernetes-microservices-demo/README.md

 The most sensible reason is #4 low network bandwidth.
 The cluster nodes are built from EC2 t2.small machine, its baseline network bandwidth is 128Mbps.
 From the network utilization charts shown above, it is noticed that the network I/O bandwidth of the green line could exceeds the bandwidth limit before 1000 users running together.

 Another observation is when the **Number of Users** reached 619, the **Response Times** became fluctuating.
 This was not an indication of good performance especially for a client facing application.
-The **Response Times** reached 460ms for 50th percentile of users.
+The **Response Times** also reached 460ms for 50th percentile of users.
 This can be further improved to enhance the user experience to meet the requirement of modern web applications.

 [AWS EC2 Reference](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/general-purpose-instances.html#general-purpose-network-performance)

 Another possible reason may come from the test loader machine running the Locust application.
-This test was conducted by a MacBook Pro, there were uncontrollable factors especially the network bandwidth under Wi-Fi connection was not stable.
+This test was conducted by a MacBook Pro, there were uncontrollable factors especially the instability of the network bandwidth under Wi-Fi connection.

 ### Further Enhancement
 To further identify the limits of the cluster and the related environment, we could consider the following options to eliminate the network bandwidth constraint.